-This post is one I’ve been meaning to write for a few weeks, but I’ve not found the time till now, and that’s kind of what it’s about: overwhelm, and sometimes burnout.
+This post is one I’ve been meaning to write for a few weeks, but I’ve not found the time till now, and that’s kind of what it’s about: overwhelm, sometimes to the point of burnout.
+Essentially, a lack of self-care.
 I suspect there are many women out there just like me, and after watching one of them pour out her heart on Instagram Stories recently (which I never watch or create myself by the way – I know, bad blogger), I decided it was the prompt I needed.

 So here’s the thing; over many years we’ve had it drummed into us – even if only subliminally – that as females we’re never going to compete with men; we’re not capable or worthy, blah, blah, BLAH.
 And so we tend to go one of two ways: being the good wife and mother and accepting that’s enough, or working our ass off to prove society wrong.
 (And our brothers perhaps.
 No?
 Just me then.)